VV0JC13CH/bitstudio.dev/content/blog/2020-drawing-network-topologies-in-python.md

 Authors: Wojciech Bobrowski
 template: article
 thumbnail: images/thumbnails/network.png
 Summary: I plugged the last missing device into my home network (yes, it was router) and was finally able to move on to the network configuration of my DIY datacenter.
 Unfortunately, I don't have the head to remember all these subnets and configurations, and I have no interest in creating IaC at home.
 So I thought to myself that I would create a network, draw it and in this way I could remind myself anytime which ports, where, to what and how are connected.
-Since I am not an artist, I drew a network using power of Python.
+Since I am not an artist, I drew a network using the power of Python.

 ## Long story short
 I plugged the last missing device into my home network (yes, it was router) and was finally able to move on to the network configuration of my DIY datacenter.
 Unfortunately, I don't have the head to remember all these subnets and configurations, and I have no interest in creating IaC at home.
 So I thought to myself that I would create a network, draw it and in this way I could remind myself anytime which ports, where, to what and how are connected.
-Since I am not an artist, I drew a network using power of Python.
+Since I am not an artist, I drew a network using the power of Python.

 ### Modules of my choice
-The choice is limited in this, lets say 'edge-case'.
+The choice is limited in this, let's say 'edge-case'.
 There are two types of Python modules to choose from.
 One converts the code to graphic files (jpg, png, etc.).
-The second category are wrappers that allows you to open files in software dedicated to graphs.
+The second category works as wrapper that allows you to open files in software dedicated to graphs.
 In this case [yEd](https://www.yworks.com/products/yed) and [draw.io](https://drawio-app.com) editors, which are great by the way.